 Prebiotics are found in many fruits and vegetables, especially those that contain complex carbohydrates, such as fiber and resistant starch.

 Prebiotics work wonders to enhance the growth of these beneficial microorganisms.
 Prebiotics are quite tough for the human body to break down into smaller molecules.
 However, they breakable by certain species of bacteria and are used for metabolic activities of the body later on.

-All in all, foods which provide us with a wider variety of bacteria, work the best for our gut health.
+All in all, foods which provide us with a wider variety of bacteria work the best in a leaky gut healing diet.